Hex House – a feminist horror fairy tale.

 The Wedale Folklore Club

-Usually meets monthly on the third Thursday of the month from 7pm in Stow.
+Usually meets monthly on the third Thursday of the month from 7pm, The Wild Hare Cafe, Stow.

 The Scottish Borders has a rich and stirring history, matched by the often weird and wonderful folklore that surrounds us.
 We love a story, so have created this free-to-join group inspired by myths, legends and folk-customs.
 The group meets monthly and is a place to share stories, discover forgotten folklore and strange, fascinating places to visit and revel in the mysterious!
 Open to all, 18+.